Masjid al-Qiblatayn: History

 While some people were offering Fajr prayer at Quba' (mosque), some-one came to them and said, "Tonight some Qur'anic Verses have been revealed to the Prophet and he has been ordered to face the Kaaba (during prayers), so you too should turn your faces towards it."
 At that time their faces were towards Shaam (Jerusalem) so they turned towards the Kaaba (at Mecca).

 Reconstruction

-The mihrab facing Mecca, inside the Qiblatayn mosque.
+The current mihrab, which faces Mecca, resembles the design of Fatimid-era mihrabs.

 In 1987, during the reign of King Fahd, the mosque was completely demolished and rebuilt with a modern architectural design, with enlarged prayer areas and new domes and minarets.
 During the reconstruction the original mihrab that faced Jerusalem was removed, and the mihrab facing Mecca was retained and a small marker mihrab was installed in place of the mihrab facing Jerusalem, to recall the earlier orientation, positioned beneath a secondary false dome.
 The Qiblatayn Mosque is among the earliest mosques that date to the time of Muhammad, along with the Quba Mosque and Masjid an-Nabawi, considering that the Great Mosques of Mecca and Jerusalem are associated with earlier prophets in Islamic tradition.